BackofenLab/IntaRNA/doc/profiling/2026-09-21/OUTPUT-STABILITY.md

 ## Reproduce

-Use the recorded executable at source revision `0a4568ad6e3da52f935221ff0da98a4a171e9833` and the archived inputs.
-Set `BIN` to that executable and `DATA` to the extracted `default-mode` directory.
+Use the recorded executable at source revision `0a4568ad6e3da52f935221ff0da98a4a171e9833` and the committed [target](inputs/promoters48_systematic.fa) and [query](inputs/ChiX_NC_000913.fa) inputs.
+Set `BIN` to that executable.
+From the repository root, set `DATA="$PWD/doc/profiling/2026-09-21"`; alternatively, use the extracted archive's `default-mode` directory.
 Repeat the following in fresh processes and compare sorted CSV rows against the same command with `--threads=1`:

 ```bash
 OPENBLAS_NUM_THREADS=1 OMP_DYNAMIC=FALSE OMP_PROC_BIND=close OMP_PLACES=cores LC_ALL=C \